 FROM SARRIA TO SANTIAGO 5 STAGES (110 km)

-You will walk the last 110 km of the French Way, the most popular and demanded route by pilgrims.
+You will walk the last 110 km of the French Way, from the beautiful town of Sarria.
+The most popular and demanded route by pilgrims.
 A reputation that is due to the great variety of natural, historical and cultural resources that you will find along the route, as well as the quality of its infrastructure (accommodation, restaurants, stores, laundries…)

 You will walk an average of 20 kilometers a day, entering the most authentic and rural Galicia, discovering its landscapes, its people and its gastronomy.